potmo/gif-mirror-animator/readme.md

 # Mirror animator

-_Nisse Bergman_
-_Draft 2021-08-11_
+## Abstract

+We present a novel optical device capable of faithfully reproducing arbitrary images and image sequences by utilizing the interplay between mirrors and coloured surfaces acting as interactive mosaics.
+Our main contribution is describing a method for precomputing the mirror lattice configuration as well as a near optimal method for finding the corresponding diffuse colour pattern in the spatio-temporal domain.
+Our formulation allows for rapid iteration by enabling physically based light ray simulation ahead of construction.
+We demonstrate the effectiveness of our method in a wide range of image and image sequence scenarios as well as multiple device configuration variants.

 ## Introduction

 > `TODO: This section needs a rewrite`

 This paper describes a novel type of image making mechanism consisting of mirrors and painted fields.
-Throughout the paper we will use multiple variants of a two part sculpture as working examples.
+We show multiple variants of a two part sculpture as working examples.
 The first part is a lattice of small mirrors that will work as pixels or a mosaic.
-We will address different lattice configurations and mirror shapes and discuss pros and cons of them.
-The second part of the sculpture consists of a surface painted with different color fields working as a palette.
-As we will see the surface may come in many different shapes that allow for different functionality.
+We investigate different lattice configurations and mirror shapes and discuss pros and cons of them.
+The second part of the sculpture consists of a surface painted with different color fields working as a palette and colour source.
+The surface may come in many different shapes that allow for different functionality.
 The end goal is to make the mirrors appear to have a colour and by that making them collectively look like an arbitrary picture that we can choose before fabrication.
 This is achieved by calculating the direction each mirror has to face to make light bounce off a selected section of the color fields of the palette, off the mirror and into a spectators eye.

 > `TODO: We need to explain what we are doing here`
 >